 The starting point for this article is that the rows are already on the desk.
 Whether they were keyed manually, exported from a search-pack vendor's portal, or produced by AI-powered invoice data extraction that converts the supplier PDF into a structured spreadsheet, the question is no longer how to capture the data.
 It is what the cashier does with it.

 The hard work concentrates in the exceptions.
 Inconsistent or malformed matter references, property addresses buried in description fields, mixed-VAT search bundles posted as a single line, duplicate-looking charges where a closed-loop integration has already posted the same item, and lines that do not map to any live matter at all.
-Generic ledger-reconciliation guidance has nothing useful to say about any of these.
-The rest of this article walks each in the order a cashier will hit them.
+Generic ledger-reconciliation guidance has little to say about these exceptions.

 Match Each Line to the Right Matter Before Anything Else